ningelschlingel/telegram-security-bot/README.md

 # 🚀 &nbsp; Introduction

 This telegram-security-bot is made to be run on a Raspberry Pi zero W with a PiCamera and a RCWL-0516 radar-motion-sensor.

-When motion is detected, it informs authorized users via textmessage and starts the videorecording.
+When motion is detected, it notifies authorized users via textmessage and starts the videorecording.
 When no further movements can be detected, the recording is stopped and sent.
 To be somewhat sure that no unauthorized users get access to these recordings, the bot to allows basic user administration.